-- At St Lucia's CE Primary School the chair of governors is in the position to be independent and impartial.
-Parents should send a letter to him only, outlining their complaint, explaining the reason for pursuing it beyond the headteacher's response and enclosing any relevant paperwork.
-They should not discuss the issue with any other governor as this may make it difficult to set up a panel of governors who have no prior involvement should the matter need to be taken a further stage. - The chair of governors will speak with the headteacher and may meet with all parties to try to resolve the complaint. - Where possible, the chair will acknowledge within five days.
-Record keeping and timescale for responding to parents will be as for the headteacher.
-School will agree to hold discussions with the headteacher.
-These discussions are key to resolving the complaint and agreeing a way forward. - The chair will decide whether the issue relates to responsibilities that are delegated to the headteacher by the governing body, fall within the governing body's remit only or are within the headteacher's terms and conditions of employment.
+- At St Lucia's CE Primary School the Chair of Governors is in the position to be independent and impartial.
+Parents should send a letter to her or him only, outlining their complaint, explaining the reason for pursuing it beyond the Head Teacher's response and enclosing any relevant paperwork.
+They should not discuss the issue with any other governor as this may make it difficult to set up a panel of governors who have no prior involvement should the matter need to be taken a further stage. - The Chair of Governors will speak with the Head Teacher and may meet with all parties to try to resolve the complaint. - Where possible, the chair will acknowledge within five days.
+Record keeping and timescale for responding to parents will be as for the Head Teacher.
+School will agree to hold discussions with the Head Teacher which are key to resolving the complaint and agreeing a way forward.

+- The Chair of Governors will decide whether the issue relates to responsibilities that are delegated to the Head Teacher by the governing body, fall within the governing body's remit only or are within the Head Teacher's terms and conditions of employment.
 This decision will determine what powers are available to the governors and therefore what action they can take (see Stage 3 below).
-Advice will be sought from the LEA. - In the rare circumstance that parents are unhappy with the outcome, the chair of governors will offer a right of appeal to the governing body's complaints panel.
+Advice will be sought from the Local Authority. - In the rare circumstance that parents are unhappy with the outcome, the Chair of Governors will offer a right of appeal to the governing body's complaints panel.